Want to beat summer heat? Try cream puff with soy sauce ice cream

 "We are planning another product for the autumn."

-Hirota teamed up with Yamani Soy Sauce Co in Rikuzentakata, a city flattened by the massive waves, for a new twist on a flavour that has been around in Japan for some time.
+Hirota teamed up with Yamani Soy Sauce Co in Rikuzentakata, a city flattened by the massive waves, for a new twist on a flavor that has been around in Japan for some time.

-Although it looks like typical vanilla, the ice cream has a distinctly salty and vaguely nutty flavour.
+Although it looks like typical vanilla, the ice cream has a distinctly salty and vaguely nutty flavor.

 The collaboration was arranged by Seki Kinya, the head of Big Apple, an entrepreneurial consulting firm in Tokyo, who was inspired to do something to help after spending time cleaning up Rikuzentakata as a volunteer.